Haunted Galveston: The 1900 Storm Ghosts and the Legendary Grand Galvez Hotel

-Galveston’s spirits aren’t just relics of the past.
-They’re part of the present.
-Whether you’re touring a mansion, checking into a hotel, or grabbing snacks at Walmart, don’t be surprised if you’re not alone.
+Galveston’s spirits are not just relics of the past; they are part of the present.
+Whether you’re touring a mansion, checking into a luxury hotel, or grabbing snacks at a local store, don’t be surprised if you’re not alone.

 A photo of the Hotel Galvez shortly after it opened in 1911.
 Courtesy Rosenberg Library, Galveston; Special/Rosenberg Library, Galveston, Tx; Special/Rosenberg Library, Galveston, Tx; Texas State Historical Association/Public Domain; Photo: Facebook/GalvestonGhost.com; By Jim Evans - Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=19883099; By Jim Evans - Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=20241373